kumahq/kuma-website/app/_src/production/dp-config/cni.md

 {% endif_version %}

 {% if_version gte:2.2.x %}
-Logs of the are available via `kubectl logs`.
+Logs are available via `kubectl logs`.

 {% warning %}
 eBPF CNI currently doesn't have support for exposing its logs.